mikesir87/blog.mikesir87.io/_posts/2017-01-23-managing-secrets-in-docker-swarm.md

 ## What we're going to do...

 We're going to use a simple Node.JS app that simply displays the contents of a secret, which we'll name `db-password`.
 When Docker makes secrets available, it mounts the secrets as files within the `/run/secrets` directory.
 So, once configured, we will have a `/run/secrets/db-password` file in which the contents are our secret.
-The app wil simply display the contents or an error.
+The app will simply display the contents or an error.

 The app, `mikesir87/docker-secret-example-app`, can be found here - [Docker Hub](https://hub.docker.com/r/mikesir87/docker-secret-example-app) or [Source Code](https://github.com/mikesir87/docker-secret-example-app)